Artem-Timoshenko/artem-timoshenko.github.io/README.md

 ```

 Single typeface: **Source Serif 4** from Google Fonts.
 Italic is load-bearing — used for eyebrows, role line, year/level labels, the email CTA, and the footer.

-## Known TODOs / things to verify

-- TL;DRs in `_data/papers.yml` are blank by default.
-The bundled prototype suggested AI-drafted summaries — feel free to fill them in (add a string to the `tldr:` field) or leave them empty (they're hidden when blank).
-- The portrait `assets/img/Artem T Photo.jpeg` is 2 MB.
-Worth resizing to ~1000px wide / ~200 KB at some point to speed up first paint, but not blocking.
-- Email is set to `artem.timoshenko@northwestern.edu` per the May 2026 CV (the previous site used the `@kellogg.northwestern.edu` form).
-Update in `_data/profile.yml` if needed.